OrenBochman/GPUSwiftKaggler/README.md

-# IOS/OSX GPU based Machine and Deep Learning for Kaggle.
+# GPUSwiftKaggler: A swift based library for IOS/OSX GPU based Machine and Deep Learning for Kaggle.

 ![](metal.jpeg)